kindsmiles/pyvigate/docs/ai/query_engine.md

 ## Class `QueryEngine`

-    A class that initializes and manages interactions with a Large Language Model (LLM) and embedding services for querying and indexing documents using the Azure OpenAI service.
+    Manages interactions with different LLM and embedding services for querying and indexing, supporting dynamic service initialization.

-    Attributes:
-        api_key (str): API key for Azure OpenAI services. api_version (str): The API version of the Azure OpenAI service. azure_endpoint (str): The endpoint URL for the Azure OpenAI service. llm_deployment_name (str): The deployment name for the LLM service. embedding_deployment_name (str): The deployment name for the embedding. llm (AzureOpenAI): An instance of the AzureOpenAI class for LLM. embed_model (AzureOpenAIEmbedding): AzureOpenAIEmbedding instance
-        service_context (ServiceContext): Config for LLM and Embedding models.

-    Methods:
-        create_vector_store_index(directory_path): Creates a vector store index
-        from documents in a specified directory.
-        query(index, query_text): Queries an index with a given text and returns the query results.

 ### Attributes:

 ### Methods:

-- **__init__**`(self, api_key, api_version, azure_endpoint, llm_deployment_name, embedding_deployment_name)`
+- **__init__**`(self, api_key, model_name, embedding_name, llm_type='azure', embedding_type='azure', endpoint=None, api_version=None)`

-No description provided.
+    Initializes QueryEngine with specific service configurations.

+    Args:
+        api_key (str): API key for the LLM and embedding services. model_name (str): Model name for the LLM service. embedding_name (str): Model name for the embedding service. llm_type (str): Type of LLM service ('azure' or 'together'). embedding_type (str): Type of embedding service ('azure' or 'together'). endpoint (str, optional): Endpoint URL for the service, for Azure. api_version (str, optional): API version for the service, for Azure.

 - **create_vector_store_index**`(self, directory_path)`

-    Creates a vector store index from the documents within the specified directory path.
+    Creates a vector index from documents in a specified directory.

-    Parameters:
-        directory_path (str): The path to the directory containing the documents to be indexed.

-    Returns:
-        VectorStoreIndex: An instance of VectorStoreIndex
-        containing the indexed documents.
+- **initialize_services**`(self)`

+    Initializes the specified LLM and embedding services based on config.

 - **query**`(self, index, query_text)`

-    Queries the provided index with the specified query text and returns the results.
+    Queries an index with text and returns the results.

-    Parameters:
-        index (VectorStoreIndex): The index to query against. query_text (str): The text to query the index with.

-    Returns:
-        Any: The results of the query against the index.